Anxiety Disorder Intensive Outpatient Program for Teens and Adolescents in Dallas, Texas

 Teen anxiety IOP in Dallas, TX, with insurance coverage, can vary based on your specific plan and your teen’s treatment needs.
 Typically, insurance will cover a portion of the cost, including therapy and anxiety medication.
 According to GoodRx, a month’s supply of generic Prozac, for example, ranges from $2-$27, depending on factors like your policy’s copay and the specific pharmacy.

-To understand your teen’s treatment costs clearly, contact BasePoint Academy to verify your benefits for intensive therapy programs.
+To understand your teen’s anxiety treatment costs clearly, contact BasePoint Academy to verify your benefits for intensive therapy programs.
 We can provide information on copayments, deductibles, and any exclusions.
 This will help you make informed decisions about your teen’s care while avoiding unexpected out-of-pocket expenses.

 How Much Does an Anxiety Treatment IOP for Teens Cost Without Insurance Support?